 World Class Education

 APU’s graduate programs have been selected for several prestigious scholarship schemes in recent years.
-These include the Joint/Japan World Bank Graduate Scholarship Program and the Asian Development Bank-Japan Scholarship Program, which provide support to students from member countries to undertake graduate studies at renowned institutions of higher education around the world.
+These include scholarships such as the Asian Development Bank-Japan Scholarship Program, which provides support to students from member countries to undertake graduate studies at renowned institutions of higher education around the world.
 APU is also among the very few institutions to be selected by the Japanese government for scholarships such as the Student Priority Placement Program.
 Some of the other organizations that have sponsored students to study in our graduate programs include the Indonesian Ministry of Finance, Japanese corporations, local government bodies and the Japan International Cooperation Agency (JICA).
 This is a testimony to the value placed on APU’s graduate programs by both public and private sectors in Japan and throughout the world.